ubirch/ubirch-certificate-js-reference/README.md

 npm run build:dev
 ```

 Pages will be build into the `./dist` folder.
 This folder can be safely moved to any other location after the build, accordingly to project needs.

-## Example how to include UBIRCH verification widget from script tag

-Folder `script-tag-use-demo` contains a simple example how to include the UBIRCH verification widget
-from a script tag into your html page directly.
-No webpack project needed in this case.

-You can start `index-simple.html` directly from that file in a browser.
+## Documentation

+### How to build your own certification pages
+TODO!!!

-## How to build your own verification pages
+### How to build your own verification pages

 Detailed documentation how to build your own verification page for UBIRCH UPPs can be found in the
 [documentation of the ubirch-verification-js](https://developer.ubirch.com/ubirch-verification-js/) of the used